 If you are planning a trip, you might be looking at your rental car options.
-How much does it cost to rent a car for a week and what factors alter this price?
+How much does it cost to rent a car for a week, and what factors influence this price?

 Because the rental cost will vary greatly depending on the type of car you choose, let’s take a look at the average costs based on vehicle class.